helium/HIP/0076-linear-lockup-curve.md

 We define rules of operation for the special-case 3x “landrush” veHNT multiplier that HIP-70 introduced but did not specify in detail.

-The mechanics described here in terms of HNT and veHNT will apply equally to veMOBILE and veIOT when they are introduced.
+The changes to token lockup positions and associated veTokens described in HIP-76 in terms of HNT and veHNT will apply equally to veMOBILE and veIOT when they are introduced.

 As HIPs 51–53 and HIP-70 do not specify a 3x landrush period for IOT and MOBILE, the landrush provisions will only apply to a subDAO token if the subDAO introduces its own landrush period for